I didn’t just get to see Stromboli volcano. I also got to listen to its voice. And the Stromboli hike was a thrilling experience.

 In my very brief time there, I had the chance to visit Vulcano (the name says it all!), where I hiked Vulcanello and Gran Cratere, and Stromboli, the island that takes the name from Volcano Stromboli, one of Italy’s most active volcanoes.

 Hiking Stromboli volcano was the highlight of my brief time in the Aeolian Islands.
 In fact, it was one of the best hikes of my life.
 And I am sure it will be the experience of a lifetime for you as well.

 In this post, I highlight everything you need to know to hike Stromboli Volcano and make the most of the island.

 Should You Go On A Stromboli Hike?

 I fell in love with Stromboli at first sight, as soon as I set foot there after a hydrofoil ride from Vulcano.
 Come to think of it, I actually fell in love with it as soon as I saw it in the distance, right after sunrise, from the balcony of my room in Vulcano.

-The island is tiny – no more than 12 square km and around 600 inhabitants that reside there throughout the year, although the island gets a large influx of tourists during the summer months.
+The island is tiny – no more than 12 square km and around 600 inhabitants that reside there throughout the year in one of the two villages (Stromboli and Ginostra), although the island gets a large influx of tourists during the summer months.
 There’s hardly any car – just tuc tucs, golf carts and scooters.

 I visited in mid October, at the very end of the summer season, when most businesses that cater to tourists have either already closed for the winter or are just about to.